EricZinda/Perplexity/docs/pxHowTo/pxHowTo020ImplementAPredication.md

 ~~~

 You can use whatever logic you want for converting the error code to a string, this is just an example.
-Note the use of the:
+Note the use of the `s-string` function `s()`:

 ~~~
-arg2 = english_for_delphin_variable(error_predicate_index, error_arguments[2], tree_info)
+return s("{*arg1} is not {arg2}", tree_info)
 ~~~

 ... call, however.
 This is how a variable name like `x3` gets converted to a string like "file".
+S-strings are a Perplexity feature described in a [separate topic](pxHowTo025SStrings).

 The logic the system uses for reporting errors is not obvious, it is worth reading the [section on errors](../devcon/devcon0080ErrorsChoosingWhichFailure) to understand how it works.